Navy Recommends Reinstatement of Fired Carrier Captain

 The extraordinary episode has captivated a public already overwhelmed by the pandemic.
 And it has played out as the military copes with the coronavirus by reducing training, scaling back recruiting and halting troop movements even as it deploys tens of thousands of National Guard and other troops to help civilian agencies deal with virus outbreaks across the country.

-As of Thursday, 840 sailors on the USS Theodore Roosevelt had tested positive for the virus and four are hospitalized.
+As of Friday, 856 sailors on the USS Theodore Roosevelt have tested positive for the virus and four are hospitalized.
 One sailor, who was from Arkansas, has died, and more than 4,200 of the ship’s nearly 5,000 crew members have been moved onto the island for quarantine.

+As that outbreak continues, a second Navy ship at sea is now also reporting a growing number of infections.
+Navy officials said at least 18 crew members on the USS Kidd naval destroyer have tested positive, and one sailor has been evacuated to the U.S. The Kidd, with its crew of 350, is off the Pacific coast of Central America, where it has been operating as part of a U.S. counter-drug mission.